learninglab-dev/the-resources/data/resources/tools/web-publishing/platforms.md

 When choosing a web publishing platform you might consider...

 - price
-- portability
+- portability, i.e. can you take it with you after Harvard
-- ease of use
+- technical skill required
 - customization
 - type of content (writing, data viz, personal site, etc.)